Redresses of the Type-9 Shuttle Cockpit

 - "Renaissance Man"

-The interior of the shuttle corresponds to the very streamlined outside appearance.
+The interior of the shuttle and especially the windshield can be seen better in some of the later episode.
+It corresponds to the very streamlined outside appearance.
 Especially the windshield slope of this design is extremely shallow.
 Furthermore the side walls with the long lateral windows slope up in a rather shallow angle of roughly 45 degrees.
 This leaves rather little clearance for people standing inside.
 Finally, there is a characteristic hatch at the aft end that is visible also from inside.

 Star Trek: Insurrection